 Getting financial help - frequently asked questions

 If you are on a low income, you may also qualify for the Warm Home Discount Scheme.
-This gives a rebate of £130 on your electricity bill for this winter.
-If someone in your household is in receipt of the Guaranteed element of Pension Credit, or receives Savings credit and is over 80 then they should automatically qualify.
+This gives a rebate of £135 on your electricity bill for this winter.
+Someone in your household will automatically qualify if they are under 75 and only get the Guaranteed part of Pension Credit, or are over 75 and get the Guaranteed part of Pensions Credit even if they also get the Savings part.
 If you are unsure if this applies to you, contact your energy supplier to find out.

 Depending on your circumstances, you might also qualify for other grants or forms of assistance.
 These schemes can vary across the UK and are run by a variety of organisations.